GSK fires former U.S. govt vaccine head Slaoui over harassment allegation

 Christopher Corsico, senior vice president of development at GSK and a board member at Galvani, has been appointed as the new chair, GSK said.
 Amy Altshul, senior vice president Legal, R&D and global commercial franchises at GSK, has also been appointed to the board, it said.

-Reporting by Ludwig Burger.; Additional reporting by Mike Erman and Manas Mishra.; Editing by Josephine Mason, David Goodman and Mark Potter
+Reporting by Ludwig Burger.; Additional reporting by Mike Erman, Manas Mishra and Radhika Anilkumar.; Editing by Josephine Mason, David Goodman and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.